nextepc/nextepc-www/posts/sections/nextepc5g.md

 ---

-*NextEPC for 5G* is available on mid 2020.
+*NextEPC for 5G* will be available on mid 2020.
 Coming soon!!